naninovel/docs/docs/en/guide/voicing.md

 ## Author Volume

 When using auto voicing, you may want to let players control voice volume for specific [characters](/guide/characters) or, more correctly, authors of the printed text messages.
-For example, a player may decide to mute voice of the main protagonist or make a specific character voice lower.
+For example, a player may decide to mute the voice of the main protagonist or make a specific character's voice quieter.

-To set up per-author voice control, [create a custom settings UI](/guide/gui#modifying-built-in-ui), add a new slider (you can duplicate "VoiceVolumeSlider" already present in the prefab) and specify author (character) ID in the `Author ID` field.
+To set up per-author voice control, [create a custom settings UI](/guide/gui#modifying-built-in-ui), add a new slider (you can duplicate "VoiceVolumeSlider" already present in the prefab) and specify the author (character) ID in the `Author ID` field.

 ![](https://i.gyazo.com/5a8db32ca5d971f2876f71d35f1a020c.png)